A cheap rate can certainly save hundreds of dollars up front. Just make sure it doesn’t cost thousands of dollars after closing.

 With collateral charge the lender registers your mortgage for 100 to 125% of current property value.
 When your property rises in value you can borrow more without needing to refinance.
 However, you should be knowledgeable to the disadvantages: Collateral mortgages make it more expensive to change lenders during the term, (or even when term ends) and you cannot take a second mortgage.

-Note: This checklist assumes you’re a best borrower with a high credit score and supporting income who is getting a mortgage on his/her primary residence.
-If this this is not the case, other important questions will apply.
+Note: This checklist assumes you’re a best borrower with a high credit score, supporting income, residency status and other terms, who is getting a mortgage on his/her primary residence.
+If your situation is different, other important questions will apply.